Community Infrastructure Levy (CIL) Implementation

 - Sui Generis

-2. CIL Charges
+2. CIL Charges and calculation

 Indexation applies annually whereby the base year is the index figure for the calendar year in which the charging schedule took effect (Feb 2020) calculated in a formulae for the calendar year in which planning permission was granted.
 The index is the RICS (Royal Institution of Chartered Surveyors) all-in tender price index.
 Visit the Royal Institution of Chartered Surveyors [RICS] website for more information on CIL indexation.